Operations: Reducing Greenhouse Gas Emissions

 Scope 1, 2 and 3 emissions are defined as follows:

 - Scope 2 emissions are defined as Clorox’s indirect emissions from purchased electricity, heat and steam.
-A little over 50 percent of our combined manufacturing and distribution GHG footprint is from our indirect electricity use at our manufacturing plants, distribution centers and corporate office buildings.
+50 percent of our combined manufacturing and distribution GHG footprint is from our indirect electricity use at our manufacturing plants, distribution centers and corporate office buildings.
 Our GHG calculations include both the amount of electricity drawn as well as the source of that electricity (e.g., coal vs. gas vs. other types of power plant fuels).
 Regional electric power emission factors (eGRID data) were used to compute indirect emissions.
 This is in conformance with the U.S. EPA Protocol and is consistent with the location-based method of the GHG Protocol.
 The location-based method is used for our 2011 baseline, goal setting and progress reporting.
-We also began efforts in 2015 to collect Scope 2 emissions in the U.S. using the market-based method as stipulated by the GHG Protocol; however, we were unable to obtain any contractual instruments or supplier specific emission rates, and residual mix factors were not available for the markets in which Clorox operates.
-As a result, our 2015 market-based Scope 2 emissions are identical to our location-based emissions.
+We also began efforts in 2015 to collect Scope 2 emissions in the U.S. using the market-based method as stipulated by the GHG Protocol; however, we were unable to obtain any contractual instruments or supplier specific emission rates in 2015 or in 2016, and residual mix factors were not available for the markets in which Clorox operates.
+As a result, our 2015 and 2016 market-based Scope 2 emissions are identical to our location-based emissions in 2015 and 2016.

 - Scope 3 emissions We currently compute and include Scope 3 emissions from two sources: